BigBadE/Raven-Language/README.md

 Currently, Raven mainly targets desktop applications, but web, mobile, and JVM targets are planned.

+# Checking Out

+Raven-Language is a main repository containing some subrepositories, they must be cloned as well.

+Running the ```git submodule update --init --recursive --remote``` command will pull all the submodules for you.
 # Building

 Requires LLVM set with the environmental variable LLVM_SYS_130_PREFIX = (path to folder with bin)